 - Customer satisfaction: the higher their ROI is due to your product, the higher their happiness level is.

 For adoption and engagement to occur, your customers must master your product and make progress in achieving their goals and milestones with it.
-Customer education improves their overall experience and reciprocally, increases customer engagement with your brand.
+A robust program will include assessments, quizzes, and the ability to become certified.
+Customer education improves the overall experience and increases customer engagement with your brand.

 9. Increased Customer Satisfaction

 Keeping your customers satisfied with your product or service is non-negotiable.
 We all know that a satisfied customer is loyal, and loyal customers are more profitable.
-Needless to add, customers who don’t know how to use the features your product or service is offering them won’t be satisfied with the purchase.
+Satisfied customers are more likely to refer new customers, be part of case studies, and provide positive reviews.
+Customers who don’t know how to use the features your product or service offers won’t be satisfied with the purchase and are more likely to churn.

 In the end, the final goal of the customer education program is to ensure your customer reaches their milestones.
 Only then will it be valuable to your business too.